luciotato/LiteScript/devel/source/v0.8/notes/NOTES.md

 Agregar un seteo de type en el .Scope, asi el tipo de una var o prop puede estar determinado solo para el scope puntual.
 Esto soluciona el problema del declare de vars globales tambien.

-#allow "this" on namespaces

-"this.x" or ".x" maps to "namespace.x"
-when used alone, "this" maps to "undefined"

-also allow "constructor" (but no .opt "new xxx") to declare initialization code

 # validate opers - to avoid missing () bugs